darconeous/shattings/README.md

 This colleciton of works is Copyright (C) 2012 Robert Quattlebaum.
 The individual files contained in this collection may or may not be covered by this license.
-Such files are clearly marked and are not covered by this license.
+Such files are clearly marked.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in